 About 8 in 10 people have bladder problems as well.
 A person may need to urinate more often, need to go at night, or have trouble emptying your bladder fully.
 Bowel problems, especially constipation, are also common.

 Mobility issues end up being the main reason people with MS need Long-Term Care.
-MS can cause muscle weakness or spasms, which make it more difficult to walk.
+MS can cause muscle weakness or spasms, which makes it more challenging to walk.
 Balance problems, numb feet, and fatigue can also make walking more difficult.
-Often people with MS may suffer from falls especially as they get older and the MS progresses.
+Often people with MS may suffer from falls, especially as they get older and the MS progresses.

 The cost of custodial care for a person with MS can be high.
-As it progresses a person may need home-care in addition to any care a family member may provide.
-As a person ages, it becomes very difficult for family members to be caregivers.
+As it progresses, a person may need home-care in addition to any care a family member may provide.
+As a person ages, it becomes challenging for family members to be caregivers.
 Generally, a person will move into a facility like assisted living or, in extreme situations, a nursing home.
-Health insurance and later, once a person is 65, Medicare, will not pay for most of these costs.
+Health insurance and later, once a person is 65, Medicarewill not pay for most of these costs.

 The financial costs and burdens placed on a family can negatively impact a family.
-The consequences of a Long-Term Care event, caused by MS, other diseases, accidents or just aging impact a family’s assets and income in addition to creating emotional and physical burdens on those you love.
+The consequences of a long-term care event will impact family and finances.
+No matter if the extended care is caused by MS, other diseases, accidents, or just aging, it impacts a family's assets and income and creates emotional and physical burdens on those you love.

-Since these health events can happen at any age having a plan which includes Long-Term Care Insurance is an affordable way to safeguard your 401k, IRA and other savings while easing the burden on the family.
+Since these health events can happen at any age, having a plan that includes Long-Term Care Insurance is an affordable way to safeguard your 401k, IRA, and other savings while easing the family's burden.